We Say NO to Bullying

 To ensure the allocation of an Anti-Bullying and Behaviour Governor role.

 Children bully for various reasons.
 It could be they want to be ‘in’ with a cool gang or that it feels like fun but they don’t realise how much it hurts.
 It could be that they dislike or are jealous of someone or that it makes them feel powerful or respected.
 Sometimes they feel it gets them what they want (sweets or money) or they are bullied themselves and are taking their hurt and anger out on someone who won’t fight back.
 It could also be that they are having problems in their lives that are making them feel bad.

 There are ways of changing bullying behaviour by helping bullies to understand their victim’s feelings and the effect their behaviour has on them (developing their empathy, by teaching them to stand up to peer pressure and by giving them support to manage the problems they are facing in their own lives) – all of these things can change bullying behaviour for good.

 At Town Farm Primary School, we aim to deal with the problem and try to stop the child from bullying altogether.
-As such, we work in partnership with parents, the school community and our Bully Busters to provide:
+As such, we work in partnership with parents, the school community and our Mini Parliament to provide: